benoitseron/BosonSampling.jl/docs/src/about.md

 # About

-This project implements standard and scattershot BosonSampling in Julia, including boson samplers and certification tools.
+This project implements standard and scattershot BosonSampling in [Julia](http://julialang.org), including boson samplers and certification tools.

 ## Conventions

-### Basic conventions :
+### Basic conventions:
   Photon creation operators are changed as ``a_j \right_arrow \sum_j U_{jk} b_k``
   when going through the interferometer ``\op{U}``.
   Thus, the rows correspond to the input, columns to the output, that is: the probability that a single goes from `j` to `k` is ``|U_{jk}|^2``